CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 ### Step 1: Set Up Project in Visual Studio

 1. Verify that you have a CA Mobile API Gateway and an app configuration file (`msso_config.json`).
-2. Open a terminal window in a directory of your choice and copy and past the following: **git clone https://github.com/CAAPIM/Xamarin-MAS-Foundation.git**
+2. Open a terminal window in a directory of your choice and copy and paste the following: **git clone https://github.com/CAAPIM/Xamarin-MAS-Foundation.git**
 Verify that you have both "Android" and "iOS" source directories.
 3. Open your app in Visual Studio.
 4. Right-click the **References** folder and select **Edit References**.